smartcommunitylab/modular-app/README.md

 ```

-The module file initialize the components and definnes the fact we are using a schema CUSTOM_ELEMENTS_SCHEMA.
+The module file initialize the components and defines the fact we are using a schema CUSTOM_ELEMENTS_SCHEMA.

 ```
 import { APP_INITIALIZER, ModuleWithProviders, CUSTOM_ELEMENTS_SCHEMA, NgModule } from '@angular/core';